Scotland needs its own Environment Act

-This, however, does not change the fact that, as rich and diverse as our wildlife is, it is also under increasing pressure from pollution, loss of habitat and climate change.
+Yet our amazing wildlife and landscapes are under increasing threat from pollution, loss of habitat and climate change.
 Today, 1 in 9 species in Scotland is at risk of extinction.

-The UK’s exit from the EU endangers our ability to continue protecting and enhancing our environment at a critical time for nature and climate.
+The UK’s exit from the EU endangers our ability to protect and restore our environment.
+At this critical time for nature and climate we need to maintain and build upon crucial environmental protections beyond Brexit.

 We need a Scottish Environment Act that will:

 Embed key environmental principles in Scots law

-There are four key principles that have guided EU policy-making on the environment.
-As a result of EU membership, these EU environmental principles can be applied by courts, businesses and governments in their decision-making.
+Four key legal principles have guided EU policy making on the environment.
+As a result of EU membership, these principles have been applied by courts, businesses and governments in their decision making.
 They form an essential component of environmental law.

-Scotland’s environment has been shaped by these principles, from GMOs and fracking to the introduction of a deposit return scheme and measures to tackle climate change.
+Scotland’s environment has been shaped by these principles, from action on genetically modified crops and fracking to the introduction of a deposit return scheme and measures to tackle climate change.

-These principles need to continue forming the basis of Scotland’s environment policy in the future and to do that they need to be legally binding.
+The four principles must continue to form the basis of Scotland’s environment policy beyond Brexit.
+To do so, they must be legally binding.

 Create an independent and well–resourced watchdog to enforce environmental protections

 Environmental protections are only as strong as the mechanisms that ensure they are upheld.

 Leaving the EU means Scotland and the rest of the UK will lose the oversight and enforcement roles of the European Commission, European Court of Justice and other EU bodies.

 These institutions have performed key functions from reviewing, monitoring and reporting on the state of the environment to investigating potential breaches of environmental standards, ensuring enforcement and applying sanctions in cases of noncompliance.
 They have played an invaluable role in giving a voice to the public on environmental matters and holding governments to account.

 Set clear targets for environmental protection alongside adequate financial resources.